MikeJollie2707/MichaelBot/docs/docs/econ/potions.md

 Basically, after applying the passive 1% reduction, this lower your death rate by 75%.
 This is very good when you just enter Nether for the first few times.

-## Fortune Potion
+## Haste Potion

-- **Main Effect:** A 50% chance to roll the drop 4 times and get all of them while mining.
+- **Main Effect:** A 50% chance to roll the drop 5 times and get all of them while mining and chopping.
 - **Passive Effect:** Lower the death chance by 2% while mining.
 - **Durability:** 20

-Note that because it says "roll", you don't necessarily get x4 rewards, but your probability of getting an item is theoretically x4.
+Note that because it says "roll", you don't necessarily get x5 rewards, but your probability of getting an item is theoretically x5.

-## Looting Potion
+## Fortune Potion

-- **Main Effect:** A 50% chance to roll the drop 4 times and get all of them while exploring.
+- **Main Effect:** A 50% chance to multiply the drop by 2 times while mining.
-- **Passive Effect:** Lower the death chance by 2% while exploring.
+- **Passive Effect:** Lower the death chance by 5% while mining.
 - **Durability:** 20

-Note that because it says "roll", you don't necessarily get x4 rewards, but your probability of getting an item is theoretically x4.

 ## Nature Potion

-- **Main Effect:** A 50% chance to roll the drop 4 times and get all of them while chopping.
+- **Main Effect:** A 50% chance to multiply the drop by 2 times while chopping.
-- **Passive Effect:** Lower the death chance by 2% while chopping.
+- **Passive Effect:** Lower the death chance by 5% while chopping.
 - **Durability:** 20

-Note that because it says "roll", you don't necessarily get x4 rewards, but your probability of getting an item is theoretically x4.

-## Health Potion
+## Strength Potion

-- **Main Effect:** A 50% chance to lower the death chance of all (action) commands by 4%.
+- **Main Effect:** A 50% chance to roll the drop 5 times and get all of them while exploring.
-- **Passive Effect:** Lower the death chance by 2%.
+- **Passive Effect:** Lower the death chance by 2% while exploring.
 - **Durability:** 20

-Since this is somewhat brewable within the first few trips into the Nether, this should be prioritized along with Fire Potion.
+Note that because it says "roll", you don't necessarily get x5 rewards, but your probability of getting an item is theoretically x5.

+## Looting Potion

+- **Main Effect:** A 50% chance to multiply the drop by 3 times while exploring.
+- **Passive Effect:** Lower the death chance by 5% while exploring.
+- **Durability:** 20

 ## Luck Potion